 - Send data to Government required reporting data collection test environme nt to support student report management and learning

 - Send data to cancer registration processes as a simulated environment

 - Retrieve records for coding audit simulation based upon defined criteria

 Ongoing project development will be undertaken and could include additional functionality such as:

 - Linkage to other Global eHealth Collaborative projects, including EHR simulation and HealthCare Information System/s

-- Linkage to other standards based initiatives such as OpenEHR training environment, HL7, SNOMED CT.
+- Linkage to other standards based initiatives such as training environments for HL7, SNOMED CT.

-- Linkage to maps, such as those to and from ICD-10 to train Mapping Specialists.
+- Linkage to maps, and map simulation to develop mapping skills and assess conformanc eto quality requirements to train Mapping Specialists.